sanyaade-teachings/pippi/docs/01_intro.md

 extra dynamic resolution becomes useful when you're transforming very quiet sounds, or sounds with a very limited dynamic range.

-So, we could just work with lists of python integers, but doing operations in pure python can get pretty slow - especially when a system will quickly grow to working with minutes and hours audio.
+So, we could just work with lists of python integers, but doing operations in pure python can get pretty slow - especially when a system will quickly grow to working with minutes and hours of audio.
 By relying on the fast C backend for string manipulation and basic DSP, performance is actually pretty good.

 Instead we represent each integer as a python string, and when doing synthesis, use the `struct` module to